qht1028/BIS15W2022_hqian/midterm2/midterm_2.md

 ## # ... with 177 more rows
 ```

+#### In population set, 195 different countries are included.
+In gdp set, 193 different countries are included.
+In life expectancy set, 187 different countries are included.

 ## Life Expectancy

 3. (2 points) Let's limit the data to 100 years (1920-2020).
 For these years, which country has the highest average life expectancy?
 How about the lowest average life expectancy?